-Roger Ely - Georgia Power Company Substation Support Engineer
+Roger Ely - Southern Company-Georgia Power Senior Engineer

-In this session, Alabama Power will explain how automated infrared monitoring will provide real time data on the condition of its transformers, helping the utility reduce onsite inspections.
-Alabama Power has a fleet of over 1,400 transformers installed in 600 substations in southern Alabama.
-Sending crews to inspect these sites is a costly and time-consuming process.
-Alabama Power wanted to extend the inspection cycle from 6 years to 20 years by deploying a remote monitoring solution that could provide transformer health data on a continuous basis.
-Alabama Power used thermal imaging to perform manual inspections and knew it could be used to detect defects in many transformer subsystems from bushings, arrestors and connection points to load tap changers and radiators.
-Hear how the utility found an automated system that could thermally monitor the condition of the transformer and subsystems, and provide the data to their APM system to make ensure success.
+Southern Company wanted to extend the inspection cycle by 200% by deploying a remote monitoring solution that could provide transformer health data on a continuous basis.
+Southern Company used thermal imaging to perform manual inspections and knew it could be used to detect defects in many transformer subsystems from bushings, arrestors and connection points to load tap changers and radiators.
+Hear how the utility found an automated system that could thermally monitor the condition of the transformer and subsystems, and provide the data to their APM system to ensure the success of the rollout.

 Charlotte NC 28204